schwma/gotify-push/README.md

 ### tokenMap

 One feature of `gotify-cli-app` is the `tokenMap` defined in the configuration file.
-This file assigns human readable names (known as keys) to application tokens.
+This file assigns human readable names (known as `key`s in `gotify-cli-app`) to application tokens.
 This allows you to send notifications to different Gotify apps without having to remember their application tokens.

 An entry of the `tokenMap` looks like this: